Can’t Click Anything on Desktop in Windows 11/10 (Fix)

 Published by Nyau Wai Hoe - Updated on

-If you are experiencing a problem where you can’t click anything on the desktop screen in your Windows 10 or Windows 11 PC or laptop computer, or if you are unable to even right-click on the desktop, there are several solutions that you can try to fix the issue.
+If you’re having a problem where you can’t click anything on your desktop in Windows 10 or Windows 11, or if right-clicking isn’t working either, here are some things you can try to fix the problem.

-If you are unable to click anything only in certain software such as Microsoft Word, Photoshop, Steam, Excel, Facebook, or any website on a browser on your Windows 10/11 desktop or laptop computer, try to force close and restart the software and see if the issue is resolved.
+If you find that you can’t click in specific apps like Microsoft Word, Photoshop, Steam, Excel, Facebook, or any website in a browser on your Windows computer, try closing and restarting the app to see if it solves the problem.

-Workarounds to fix “Can’t click anything on Windows 11/10” issue
+Workarounds to fix issue where you can’t click anything on Windows 11 or 10

 Kill and restart explorer.exe

-One of the most common causes for not being able to click anything on your desktop in Windows 10/11 is a crashed or frozen Windows Explorer.
+One of the most common causes for not being able to click anything on your desktop in Windows 10 or 11 is a crashed or frozen Windows Explorer.
 This renders all actions, including left-click and right-click, unresponsive to mouse input.
 To overcome this, you can use the keyboard to open Task Manager and terminate the explorer.exe process.

 Alternative solution: How to Restart or Shutdown Windows 10/11 With Only Keyboard

-Here’s a step-by-step guide on how to use only the keyboard to navigate through Task Manager and end the Windows Explorer process:
+Here’s a step-by-step guide on how to use only the keyboard to navigate through Task Manager and end the Windows Explorer process (since you can’t use your mouse):

 1. Press the CTRL+SHIFT+ESC keys simultaneously to open the Task Manager.